AdyGCode/SaaS-FED-Notes/session-20/S20-How-To-Test-Your-App-Works.md

 4) Stop and Start the Laragon services for it to pick up the new test site
 5) Open a CLI and run the `composer` and `npm` install commands (see NPM & Composer)
 6) Run a fresh `artisan migrate` to create and seed the database (see Artisan time)
-7) Open the http://FOLDER_NAME.test URL and
+7) Open the http://FOLDER_NAME.test URL and test all parts of the application.

 ## Setting Up For Testing